 Before you go

-Plan your activities before you leave so you’ll arrive prepared.
+Plan your family hiking adventures before you leave so you’ll arrive prepared.
 For your comfort and convenience, carry a small daypack with extra clothing for cold air along trails, and don’t forget hiking boots.
 For your protection, bring along hats, sunglasses, sunblock and insect repellant.
 Be prepared for emergencies by carrying a small flashlight and batteries, watch, map and bandages.
 Don’t forget plenty of water and snacks.
 Finally, make the most of your nature quest by carrying binoculars, a magnifying glass and a small camera.

 Trekkin’ tips for tykes